stasrira/mtsinai_download_raw_data/readme.txt

 ======================================================
+Application for
-Application for retrieving RawData from remote web locations
+	- retrieving information from remote web locations
+	- copying information from a network location
 =======================================================

 This application runs a script that utilizes other tools.
 Description of all supporting tools is provided further in this document.